-Henna is derived from Arabic and is more commonly known as the English term.
+Henna is derived from Arabic and is more commonly known by the more modern English term.
 In India, it is actually called Mehndi.
 It is a dye made from a plant known as Lawsonia inermis.
-It’s usually made into a paint in order to dye skin, and other parts of the body like hair, or create tapestries, fabrics, etc. There are also different forms other than henna leaves, such as powders.
+It’s usually made into a paint in order to dye skin and other parts of the body like hair, or to create tapestries, fabrics, etc. There are also different forms other than henna leaves, such as powders.

-The use of henna traces back to Ancient Egypt, not only for embellishment but also for mummies.
+The history of henna can be traced back to Ancient Egypt, when it was used not only for embellishment but also for mummies.
 Even Cleopatra is said to have worn henna.
 It has been used over multiple centuries specifically in desert regions.
 This is because of the cooling benefits henna provides.
 Placing it on the skin would ease the heat and after it left a lingering mark, many people began to use it as body art.
 This usage became popular in India and has continued for generations.
 There, it is called Mehndi.

 Many superstitions and beliefs surround Mehndi like how it signifies good luck, joy, beauty, blessings, or a ward against evil.
 Some people use it to enhance good fortune during childbirth or as medicine to ease physical ailments.
 Henna also dries in varying shades, often depending on how long it has been since the henna has been applied, and darker versus lighter henna can symbolize different things.